logo phplogo phpmin

 Online gambling is incredibly lucrative.
 Before it became legal in New Jersey, the state only allowed casino gambling in Atlantic City.
 This was understandably limiting, requiring travel and accommodations.

-While there are plenty of excellent casinos, hotels, and restaurants in the city, requiring people to physically be there in person to gamble does represent a barrier to access for a large percentage of the population interested in gambling.
+While there are plenty of excellent casinos, hotels, and restaurants in the city, requiring people to be there in person to gamble physically does represent a barrier to access for a large percentage of the population interested in gambling.

 Thwarting Black Market Gaming

-There were other reasons for New Jersey to consider legalizing online gambling, apart from the money-making opportunities.
+There were other reasons for New Jersey to consider legalizing online gambling apart from the money-making opportunities.

 The First Online Gambling Bill

-In late 2010, New Jersey senator Raymond Lesniak sponsored a bill that would allow online gambling by any resident of the state who was over the age of 21.
+In late 2010, New Jersey Senator Raymond Lesniak sponsored a bill that would allow online gambling by any resident of the state who was over the age of 21.

 New Jersey Governor Chris Christie vetoed the legislation in early 2011 over concerns it would allow other businesses, such as nightclubs, to run online gambling sites.